mtorpey/journey/final.md

 On a player's turn:
 - First, the player chooses one of the weapons in their territory to fire, and removes it from the board.
 - They choose a city to fire on, and write it down secretly.
-- Each player on the opposing side may now choose to move **one** weapon along a single road or sea route, to another city in their own territory that has not been nuked.
+- Each player on the opposing side may now choose to move **one** weapon along a single road or sea route, to another city in their own territory that has not previously been nuked.
 - The attacking player now reveals the city they wrote down, and the missile lands there.
 - Put a green sticker on the nuked city.
-- If the nuked city contained any weapons, they are destroyed and removed from the board.
-The attacking player may hand one destination card (not their home city) to the player who controls the nuked city.
+- If the nuked city contained any weapons, they are destroyed and removed from the board, and the attacking player may hand one destination card (not their home city) to the player who controls the nuked city.
-- If the nuked city did not contain a weapon, then this was a misfire.
-As compensation, the player who controls the nuked city gets an additional weapon which they may add to any non-nuked city in their country.
+- If the nuked city did not contain a weapon, then this was a misfire, and as compensation, the player who controls the nuked city gets an additional weapon which they may add to any non-nuked city in their country.

-Each time it is the EU's turn, a player is chosen randomly from among EU players who still have weapons to use.
+Each time it is the EU's turn, a player is chosen randomly from among all EU players who still have weapons to use.
 This can be done using dice.
+The chosen player takes their turn as above,  and other EU players wait for a future turn.

 If a city containing a player's piece is hit by a missile, they die and their playing piece is moved back to their home city.